At a glance

 - Obstruction of the colon: Birth defects, hairballs, cancer, polyps or a foreign object.

-- Dietary: Diets which are low in fibre or eating food which contains hair and bones.
+- Dietary: Low fibre diets or eating food that contains hair and bones.

 - Drugs and medications: Antihistamines, diuretics, painkillers, and antibiotics can cause constipation in the cat.

 - Painful defecation: Causes include impacted anal glands, perianal bite abscess, growths, colitis, strictures, fractures and arthritis.

 - Neurological: Including damage to the nerves in the colon and anus, Manx syndrome, spinal cord injury, paralysis.

 - Pelvic injuries: Car accidents or trauma which lead to fractures narrowing the pelvic canal.